patterns-app/patterns-devkit/README.md

 The key elements of Basis:

-#### DataFunction
+#### pipe

-`DataFunction`s are the core computational unit of Basis.
-They are added as nodes to a function graph and then linked by connecting their inputs and outputs.
+`pipe`s are the core computational unit of Basis.
+They are added as nodes to a pipe graph and then linked by connecting their inputs and outputs.
 They are written in python or sql and can be arbitrarily simple or complex.
-Below are two equivalent and valid (though untyped) DataFunctions:
+Below are two equivalent and valid (though untyped) pipes:

 ```python
 def sales(txs: DataBlock) -> DataFrame: